 That’s where something like this comes in handy.
 Not only does it work for a good majority of the plugs you’ll find all over the world, it also has USB plugs so you can leave behind each specific adapter for your phone, tablet, etc. These adapters can be a lifesaver!

 As you can see, there are plenty of great gifts under $25 to choose from.
-Increasing your budget to $50, however, opens up a whole new quality of gifts that are great for travelers.
+Increasing your budget to $50, however, opens up a whole new quality of great gift ideas for travelers.
 Here are some of the best.

 Let’s face it: hotel and hostel coffee sucks.
 While on the road, you either need to rely on an expensive Starbucks (which isn’t always available) or settle for instant coffee in some countries such as China.